highmobility/auto-api/changelogs/L12_changelog.md

 **These include**:
 - new capability for static vehicle information (properties split from `vehicle_status`)
-- new property component to dynamically transfer values in different units
+- new type of value to dynamically transfer values in different units
 - new property component to output availability information for a given datapoint
-- new properties to go along with the _unit component_
+- new properties to go along with the _unit type_
 - new deprecation structure to ease the pain of future API changes
 - changes to fields in spec to foster consitency
 - other minor changes